carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 The name of the C++ class which gets generated defaults to `<classParamName>Type` (e.g. `TestIntegerType` in the above example).
-This can be overridden via the the `cppClassName` field.
+This can be overridden via the `cppClassName` field.
 The field `mnemonic` is to specify the asm name for parsing.
 It is optional and not specifying it will imply that no parser or printer methods are attached to this class.